damonitor/damo/USAGE.md

 -----------

-Some commands including `damo start` and `damo report access` have long lists of command line options.
-Those makes flexible usage of `damo`, but makes the help message too verbose.
-For easy handling of such arguments, `damo args` receives such command line options and outputs compiled parameters.
-The output is in a format like json, which users can read and modify using dedicated editors, and easily maintain as files.
-The output can also be passed to relevant commands instead of the command line options.
+Some commands including `damo start` and `damo report access` have long lists of available (and hidden) command line options.
+Those makes flexible usage of `damo`, but makes the usage bit complicated.
+For easy handling of such arguments, `damo args` receives such partial command line options, compile into full options, and print out in various formats including jsong and yaml.
+The formatted outputs allow users easily understand what full options will be generated.
+The json or yaml format can also be passed to relevant commands instead of the command line options.
+Hence, if a user prefer editing the options in json or yaml format using their personal favorite editor tools rather than `damo`'s command line interface, they can use the 'damo args' outputs as a template.

 ### `damo args damon`